prasanvb/Java/readme/course4/L3_ReferenceMethod.md

 ## Key Benefits

-### Readability
+- Readability
-- More concise than lambda expressions
-- Eliminates redundant code
+  - Eliminates redundant code.
-- Cleaner syntax for method calls
+  - Cleaner syntax for method calls.

-### Performance
+- Performance
-- Potentially more efficient than lambdas
+  - Potentially more efficient than lambdas.
-- No additional lambda instance creation
+  - No additional lambda instance creation.
-- Direct method invocation
+  - Direct method invocation.

-### Reusability
+- Reusability
   - Easy reference to existing methods
-- Promotes code reuse
   - Reduces duplication

 ## When to Use Method References